 Mapping of the BAS to component functionalities and component requirements

 To arrive at the required functionalities of the components internal to the AIS Service it is necessary to map the Basic AIS Services (both External and Internal) to the relevant individual components.
-In accordance with Figure 4 and the above section there are the three main service components, namely AIS Logical Shore Station (AIS-LSS), AIS PSS Controlling Unit (AIS-PCU), and AIS Service Management (ASM) to be considered for the mapping.
+In accordance with Figure 4 and the above section there are the three main service components, namely AIS Logical Shore Station (AIS-LSS), AIS PSS Controlling Unit (AIS-PCU), and AIS Service Management (AIS-SM) to be considered for the mapping.
 The AIS Base Stations, the AIS antennae, and also the AIS VDL are omitted from the consideration at this point since they are transparent in regard to the net information flow.
 They will re-appear when considering secondary issues of the AIS Service, such as component management proper or loading of the AIS VDL.

 The mapping of the Basic AIS Services to functional components is described in Appendix1.